 - A. When the State determines an overpayment has been made to an employee, it shall notify the employee of the overpayment and afford the employee an opportunity to respond prior to commencing recoupment actions.
 Thereafter, reimbursement shall be made to the State through one of the following methods mutually agreed to by the employee and the State: - 1.
 Cash payment or payments. - 2.
 Installments through payroll deduction to cover at least the same number of pay periods in which the error occurred. - 3.
-The adjustment of appropriate leave credits or compensating time off, provided that the overpayment involves the accrual or crediting of leave credits (e.g., vacation, annual leave, or holiday) or compensating time off.
+The adjustment of appropriate leave credits or compensating time off, provided that the overpayment involves the accrual or crediting of leave

+- credits (e.g., vacation, annual leave, or holiday) or compensating time off.
 Absent mutual agreement on a method of reimbursement, the State shall proceed with recoupment in the manner set forth in paragraph (2). - B. When a department determines an underpayment has been made to an employee, it shall notify the employee of the underpayment in writing with an explanation. - C. When a department completes an audit, investigation or review and identifies an overpayment and/or underpayment for a significant number of BU16 employees the department shall notify UAPD in writing at least fifteen (15) days prior to notices being sent out to the affected employees.

-Subject: Labor-Management Committee on State Payroll System
+10.9 Labor-Management Committee on State Payroll System

 - A. The parties agree to establish a labor-management committee to advise the State Controller on planned and anticipated changes to the State's payroll system.
 Topics to be explored include, but are not limited to, accuracy and timelines of the issuance of overtime warrants, changes in earnings statements, direct deposit of employee pay, and design of and transition to a biweekly pay system. - B. The committee shall be comprised of an equal number of management representatives and labor representatives.
 In addition, the California Department of Human Resources shall designate a chairperson of the committee.
-The Union of American Physicians and Dentists may send one representative who shall serve without loss of compensation. - C. The state provided notice on March 8, 2023, to begin discussions regarding the implementation of the California State Payroll System Project.
-The parties agree that the MOU will not be a barrier in the implementation of the payroll system.
+The Union of American Physicians and Dentists may send one representative who shall serve without loss of compensation.